Professional gridiron football: United States Football League: 1983–1985

 The United States Football League was the most significant challenger to the NFL since the American Football League, and the last of any significance to date.
 The USFL's gimmick was to avoid direct head-to-head competition with the NFL and college ball, and play in the spring.
 Originally intended as a minor league, this ended when several deep pocketed owners began luring top talent such as Herschel Walker to the USFL with high salaries.

 The groundwork for what eventually led to the demise of the USFL was set mainly by Donald Trump, owner of the New Jersey Generals and a vocal opponent of the league's spring football concept, who led a coalition that sought to take the NFL on head-to-head with a fall schedule and later force a merger.
 This was a major problem for several teams, who were ill-prepared to face the NFL juggernaut, and fans quickly walked away from these lame-duck franchises when it became clear the USFL was done with spring football.
 The USFL pinned its hopes on an anti-trust lawsuit against the NFL; though the USFL won the case, it was a Pyrrhic victory, as the jury only awarded damages of US$3.

-The USFL's biggest legacy was that it helped develop some of the best quarterbacks in professional football during the 1990s.
-Many members of the prolific draft classes of 1983 through 1985 played in the USFL and went on to have strong careers in the NFL and CFL, including Steve Young, Jim Kelly, Doug Williams (who was actually drafted several years earlier, in 1978), Bobby Hebert and Doug Flutie.
+The USFL developed several quarterbacks who later played in the NFL during the 1990s.
+Many members of the draft classes of 1983 through 1985 played in the USFL and later played in the NFL and CFL, including Steve Young, Jim Kelly, Doug Williams (who was drafted in 1978), Bobby Hebert, and Doug Flutie.